Evolvera

 The simplest scoping exercise: list every feature, then for each one ask, "If we don't ship this, can the user still complete the core job from step 2?"
 If yes, cut it.
 Notifications, password reset (use magic links), team invites, multi-currency, dark mode, mobile apps — all of these can usually wait.

 One more rule: never let the founder add features during the build.
 Add them to a "v2" doc and ship the scope you agreed to.
-Scope creep is the number one killer of MVP timelines.
+Scope creep is the number-one killer of MVP timelines — and it's near the top of our list of MVP mistakes that kill startups for a reason.

 Step 4: Design the user flow before the UI